Jikkoin Temple 実光院

 The tatami rooms contains an array of chanting implements

-Entry includes sweets and a cup of sweet matcha
+The entry fee includes sweets and a cup of sweet matcha

-Once there, it's a 10-minute walk from the bus stop to the main street of the village, off of which Jikko-in is located.
+Once there, it's a 10-minute walk from the bus stop to the main street of the village, off of which Jikkoin is located.

-Shorin-in was revitalized by the Buddhist monk Jakugen in 1013.
+Shorinin was revitalized by the Buddhist monk Jakugen in 1013.
 He is known for bringing shomyo, or Tendai Buddhist chanting, to Japan from China.
-Thus Jikko-in is indelibly linked to this style of music.
+Thus Jikkoin is indelibly linked to this style of music.

-In 1919, Jikko-in was relocated to its current site from nearby.
-Rebuilt in 1921, the Kyakuden, or guest hall, displays paintings from the Edo Period (1603-1867) by the renowned Kano School.
+In 1919, Jikkoin was relocated to its current site.
+Rebuilt in 1921, the Kyakuden, or guest hall, displays paintings from the Edo period (1603-1867) by the renowned Kano School.
 The tatami room contains bells and other instruments used for chanting.

 Each natural element in the pond area means something different.
 The rocks by the waterfall symbolize the sacred mountain of Horai in China; the pine tree overlooking the water represents a crane.
 A small island in the middle of the pond symbolizes a tortoise.
 In Japanese mythology, the crane and tortoise are both synonymous with happiness and longevity.